openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

       file: /etc/origin/openshift-passwd
 ```

-5.Save the file.
+5. Save the file.

 ### Create User Accounts
-1.You can use the httpd-tools package to obtain the htpasswd binary that can generate these accounts.
+1. You can use the httpd-tools package to obtain the htpasswd binary that can generate these accounts.

 ```
 # yum -y install httpd-tools
 ```

-2.Create a user account.
+2. Create a user account.

 ```
 # touch /etc/origin/openshift-passwd
 # htpasswd -b /etc/origin/openshift-passwd admin redhat
 ```
-You have created a user, admin, with the password, redhat.
+You have created a user with admin role and password as redhat.

-3.Restart OpenShift before going forward.
+3. Restart OpenShift before going forward.

 ```
 # systemctl restart atomic-openshift-master-api atomic-openshift-master-controllers
 ```

-4.Give this user account cluster-admin privileges, which allows it to do everything.
+4. Give this user account cluster-admin privileges, which allows it to do everything.

 ```
 oc adm policy add-cluster-role-to-user cluster-admin admin --as=system:admin
 ```

-5.You can use this username/password combination to log in via the web console or the command line.
+5. You can use this username/password combination to log in via the web console or the command line.
 To test this, run the following command.

 ```
 $ oc login -u admin
 ```

-6.Provide access to the host-volumes (which are needed by the OpenEBS volume replicas) by updating the default security context (scc).
+6. Provide access to the host-volumes (which are needed by the OpenEBS volume replicas) by updating the default security context (scc).

 ```
 oc edit scc restricted